Felipe-Lohan/Dungeon_World/Read_me_-_Streamlined_Playbooks.txt

 Changes – Fighter:

-•The “Bloodthirsty” & “Merciless” moves were unified, scaling-up itself automatically.
+•The “Bloodthirsty” & “Merciless” moves were were streamlined.

-•The “İron Hide” & “Steel Hide” moves were unified, scaling-up itself automatically.
+•The “İron Hide” & “Steel Hide” moves were were streamlined.

-•The “Armor Mastery” & “Armored Perfection” moves were unified, scaling-up itself automatically.
+•The “Armor Mastery” & “Armored Perfection” moves were were streamlined.

-•The “Scent Of Blood” & “Taste Of Blood” moves were unified, scaling-up itself automatically.
+•The “Scent Of Blood” & “Taste Of Blood” moves were were streamlined.

-•The “Multiclass Dabbler” & “Multiclass İnitiate” moves were streamlined.
+•The names of the “Multiclass Dabbler” & “Multiclass İnitiate” moves were streamlined.

 •Removes the pointless [pre-requisite / requirement] of having the “Seeing Red” move to have the “Evil Eye” move.
 Also, İ made clear that the move can be activated optionally, instead of being activated automatically.